esmuellert/nvim-eslint/tests/e2e/parity/README.md

 - `--timeout` adjusts the milliseconds the collector waits for diagnostics (default: `20000`).

 ## Continuous integration
 The GitHub Actions workflow `.github/workflows/eslint-parity.yml` provisions Neovim, Node.js, and PNPM, clones the turborepo fixture, installs dependencies, and runs `python tests/e2e/parity/run_eslint_parity_suite.py` on every push and pull request targeting `main`.
+Node.js LTS is installed before PNPM so `pnpm/action-setup` can reuse the runtime, and `corepack enable` exposes the globally installed `pnpm`.
 The job installs Neovim from the `neovim-ppa/stable` channel to guarantee the latest stable release (currently 0.11.4) and pins Node.js to the LTS train.